Libensemble/libensemble/docs/job_controller/overview.rst

 :job.num_procs: (int) Total number of processors for job
 :job.num_nodes: (int) Number of nodes for job
 :job.ranks_per_node: (int) Ranks per node for job
-:job.machinefile: (string) Name of machinefile is provided
+:job.machinefile: (string) Name of machinefile is provided if one has been created.
+:job.hostlist: (string) List of nodes for job is provided if one has been created.
 :job.stdout: (string) Name of file where the standard output of the job is written (in job.workdir)

 A list of job_controller and job functions can be found under the Job Controller Module.